 The developer of the area within the District has advanced funds to the District for operating needs.
-Reimbursement of these advances are made as funds are available and as allowed by other senior debt.
-These advances bear interest at 8% (after November 21, 2019 at 4%).
+Reimbursement of these advances are made as funds are available and as allowed by the bond indenture.
+These advances bear interest at 8.00% (after November 21, 2019, at 4%).
 Repayment of principal and interest is subject to available revenues.
 Therefore, interest and principal maturities are not reflected in this section.